guardian/workflow-frontend/README.md

 ### Run

-To run workflow-frontend, run the start stript `./scripts/start.sh`.
+To run workflow-frontend, run the start script `./scripts/start.sh`.
 Then navigate to https://workflow.local.dev-gutools.co.uk

 The lambda that sends notifications does not run automatically locally.
 You can invoke it: